m90/processing-boilerplate/README.md

 processing-boilerplate
 ======================

-Skipping the Processing IDE via Grunt &amp; Node.js
+Circumnavigating the Processing IDE via Grunt &amp; Node.js

 ##WARNING##
 THIS IS WORK IN PROGRESS!
-THINGS WILL FAIL!
+THINGS WILL PROBABLY FAIL (A LOT - OFTEN, TOO)!

 ##Prerequisites##
 You need to have **[node.js](http://nodejs.org)** and the CLI version of **[Grunt](http://gruntjs.com)** installed.